dotherightthing/kss-node/demo-dotherightthing/README.md

   1. Remove any empty lines from the end of the stylesheet files
 1. There are duplicate entries in the styleguide
   1. Check that an SVN update has not created multiple copies of a conflicted file/stylesheet
+1. The second dropdown menu is not populated
+  1. Sections should be named as: `Styleguide 7` (not `Styleguide 7.`)
+  1. Sub-sections should be named as: `Styleguide 7.1` (not `Styleguide 7.1.` or `Styleguide 7.1.0` which registers as a sub-sub-section)
+  1. Sub-sub-sections should be named as: `Styleguide 7.1.1` (not `Styleguide 7.1.1.`)

 ### D) Authoring KSS